Achno/gowall/README.md

 - It supports `single` and `batch` conversion of images to any of the available themes below.
 - It also has the ability to `invert` the colors of the image and convert them later
+- Supports `Custom themes` Create your own theme by creating `~/.config/gowall/config.yml` more details at the `Theme` section!

 ### Supported formats